bios62/portforward/README.md

 ## TCP Port Migration using FirewallD (DNAT) Example

-This recipe assumes the following configuration on your OEL 8 server:
+This description assumes the following configuration on your OEL 8 server:

   * **External Network Interface (VNIC) :** `enp1s0`
   * **Destination Server IP (Port 2225):** `192.168.1.10`

 -----

+You may find a complete [bash script](files/create.bash) script that creates the port forwarding

 ### 1\.
 Enable IP Forwarding Permanently